-Deborah Jarvis is Operations Director at London Chamber of Commerce and Industry (LCCI), responsible for our human resources, information technology, conference rooms, building and office services plus the Docklands Business Club/East London Chamber of Commerce branch.
+Deborah Jarvis is Operations Director at London Chamber of Commerce and Industry (LCCI), responsible for our human resources, information technology and building and office services.
 She is also secretary to the Trustees of the LCCI (1974) Pension and Life Assurance Scheme and manages the health and safety and business continuity functions at the Chamber.

-Since joining LCCI, Deborah has led the attainment of Investment in People status, the relocation of the head office from Cannon Street to Queen Street, the refurbishment of the latter to include the members' lounge and the achievement of the Platinum Award in the Corporation of London's Clean City Awards Scheme.
+Since joining LCCI, Deborah has led the attainment of Investment in People status, the relocation of the head office from Cannon Street to Queen Street, the refurbishment of the latter to include the members' lounge, the achievement of the Platinum Award in the Corporation of London's Clean City Awards Scheme and the development and installation of an integrated CRM system.
 Her current focus is Corporate Responsibility and the ongoing improvement in accessible, automated and robust IT systems, which provide benefits for members and efficient processes for colleagues.

-Deborah was educated in Essex and held HR roles in an American bank and an engineering company in the capital before joining LCCI.
+Deborah held HR roles in an American bank and an engineering company in the capital before joining LCCI.

 Director of Marketing

 Kevin joined the Chamber from the London Business Network, the organisation responsible for maximising opportunities generated by London 2012 for the business community.